ShardaSolanke/ShardaSolanke/README.md

 👋 Hi there

-*I am a Data Analyst and currently working at a startup-based IT firm in the analyst domain.
-And Looking for opportunities in the field of Data Analytics.*
+*I am a Data Analyst and currently working at a startup-based IT firm in the analyst domain.*

 `Things I'm good at 🔥 -`